English Egg Puff (1 Serving (50g)) and Chai (1 Teacup (6 Fl Oz))

 How to consume chai, english egg puff without glucose spikes

-Add a source of protein like a handful of nuts or a boiled egg to your meal.
-This can help slow down the absorption of sugar into your bloodstream.
+Include a source of protein with your chai and egg puff, such as a handful of nuts or a boiled egg.
+Protein helps slow down the absorption of sugar into the bloodstream.

 Portion Control